-The Senior Task Force, which was established at the direction of the 2014 Naperville City Council, is helping address the unique needs of Naperville’s growing senior population.
+The Senior Task Force, which was established in 2014 is helping address the unique needs of Naperville’s growing senior population.
 As of the most recent census figures in 2018, more than 17,000 Naperville residents were over the age of 65, which accounts for almost 12 percent of the City’s population.

 This group promotes coordination among existing senior service providers in the Naperville area; improves awareness among seniors of available resources to assist them; and develops recommendations to address service gaps related to transportation challenges, housing concerns and healthcare resources.

 To ensure seniors’ needs are being met, the task force will also work with service providers to promote efficiencies and new partnerships that address local needs.
 The group will also proactively reach out to seniors for their thoughts and ideas via interviews, workshops, focus groups and surveys.
 Regular reports will be issued to the Mayor and City Council on the task force’s findings.